New to Telerik UI for BlazorStart a free 30-day trial

 Accessibility Assistant

 Use the Accessibility Assistant to apply WCAG 2.2 Level AA guidance during implementation, not after it.
-It helps with ARIA usage, keyboard navigation, and semantic markup.
+It helps with ARIA usage, keyboard navigation, semantic markup, and color contrast validation for text and UI controls.
 It is especially useful for interactive templates, complex component flows, and final semantic checks before release.

 Accessibility Assistant